arbazkhan97/React-Todo-app/README.md

 This is created bt me  using

-# react with core cconcet such as
+# react with core concept such as

 Usesate, props, component, state with array or state with object